TzuyuDev/trespassing-alarms/README.md

 ## INTRODUCTION

 - A resource where polyzones are setup to protect an area
-- Specific Jobs can be ignored
+- Specific Jobs can be ignored (Changeable in config.lua) (If left empty it will always trigger)
-- Chance for alert can be changed per polyzone
+- Chance for alert can be changed per polyzone (Changeable in config.lua)
+- Set cooldown to prevent continous trigger (Changeable in config.lua)

 ## DEPENDENCIES
 **[qb-core] (https://github.com/qbcore-framework/qb-core)** - QBCore